The First Shifting Grains

 With that thought in mind, the jinchuuriki shut his eyes and curled inwards till he fell into a self-induced slumber.

-Temari and Baki bolted through the double doors to the main conference room of the Sabaku home only to be greeted by a grim face jounin.
+Temari bolted through the double doors to the main conference room of her home with Baki-sensei at her heels, only to be greeted by a grim face jounin.

 "Why were we summoned?"
 Baki asked bluntly.
 "What's so urgent that we've been pulled from the field so suddenly without explanation?"